exakat/exakat/docs/Annex.rst

 List of analyzers, by version of introduction, newest to oldest.
 In parenthesis, the first element is the analyzer name, used with 'analyze -P' command, and the seconds, if any, are the recipes, used with the -T option.
 Recipes are separated by commas, as the same analysis may be used in several recipes.

+* 0.12.1

+  * Const Or Define (Structures/ConstDefineFavorite)
+  * No Return Or Throw In Finally (Structures/NoReturnInFinally ; Security)

 * 0.12.0

   * Avoid Optional Properties (Classes/AvoidOptionalProperties)
   * Heredoc Delimiter (Structures/HeredocDelimiterFavorite ; Coding Conventions)
   * Multiple Functions Declarations (Functions/MultipleDeclarations ; Appinfo)
-  * Non Breakable Space In Names (Structures/NonBreakableSpaceInNames ; Appcontent)
+  * Non Breakable Space In Names (Structures/NonBreakableSpaceInNames ; Appinfo, Appcontent)
   * ext/swoole (Extensions/Extswoole ; Appinfo)

 * 0.11.8